TesterTech/Arch-Bootstrap/README.md

 # Arch-Bootstrap
 My own Arch bootstrap script, including postinstall.
-Should work out of the box from Fedora 30 and newer and LVM partitions.
+Should work out of the box from Fedora 30 and newer and a running system using LVM partitions.

 ## preparation
 - make sure to backup any data you want to keep, managing partitions can be tricky.